easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### trimesh

 Trimesh is a Python (2.7- 3.3+) library for loading and using triangular meshes with an emphasis on watertight meshes.
-The goal of the library is to provide a fully featured Trimesh object which allows for easy manipulation and analysis, in the style of the excellent Polygon object in the Shapely library.
+The goal of the library is to provide a fully featured Trimesh object which allows for simple manipulation and analysis, in the style of the excellent Polygon object in the Shapely library.

 *homepage*: <https://trimsh.org/>